lucky-sideburn/kubeinvaders/README.md

 ## Notes for large clusters

-For clusters with many workers-nodes, KubeInvaders selects a subset of random items.
+For clusters with many workers-nodes, KubeInvaders (legacy version) selects a subset of random items.

 | Item      | Max Number   |
 |-----------|--------------|